DSR Automation That Scales

 Why is identity verification important before fulfilling a DSR?

 Fulfilling a request without verifying identity can expose personal data to the wrong person, creating a breach while trying to comply with privacy law.
 But overly burdensome verification creates friction for legitimate requesters and may even violate regulations that prohibit collecting unnecessary data.
-The best approach uses existing data signals to authenticate identity without adding steps or gathering new information.
+The best approach uses existing data signals to authenticate identity without asking for more.
+DataGrail’s patented Smart Verification™ handles this automatically.

 How should we handle DSRs involving third-party vendors?